rw4523/IS4523_TAScripts/MQ_Scripts/README.md

 If you don't want to install new Anaconda/Jupyter Notebook onto your computer, you can alternatively use [Google Colab](https://colab.research.google.com/).
 * Note: Use at your own risk because Google *might or might not* charge you.
 I just heard it's an option but I've never ran the `MQ_Scripts` with it.

+*Please make sure you've read this readme, as well as the readme's for the two scripts.
+I'm not too sure why I decided to make 3 separate readme's either.*

 ### [MQ_Feedback.py](https://github.com/rw4523/IS4523_TAScripts/blob/master/MQ_Scripts/MQ_Feedback/MQ_Feedback.py):
    * Reads in the `.xlsx` file that stores the `LO`'s and `Ans.Loc.`'s of each question.
 Outputs it in the format below for questions missed
      * Please note that this script **ONLY** works with `.xlsx` and maybe `.xls` files. `.csv` will likely not work.